Nightmare (Marvel Comics): Fictional character biography

 Nightmare's realm is not part of the Mindscape, but the Sleepwalkers are aware of him and consider him an enemy.
-Because Sleepwalkers do not have to sleep, Nightmare has never been able to affect or dominate them.
-He sought to do this through the hero Sleepwalker, who had been connected into the brain of the human Rick Sheridan.
-Nightmare sent Sleepwalker back to his own realm, with a monitor to assure the hero Rick was not being tormented.
-Rick was being tormented, with the intent of driving Sleepwalker mad and thus giving Nightmare access to the minds of Sleepwalker's people.
-The hero was not fooled and sacrificed his return home to stop Nightmare.
+Because Sleepwalkers do not have to sleep, Nightmare is unable to affect them.
+He seeks to do so by tormenting Rick Sheridan, the host of an individual Sleepwalker who had been trapped in his mind.
+Nightmare attempts to convince Sleepwalker that Rick is safe, but he is not fooled and sacrifices his chance to return to the Mindscape to stop Nightmare.

-Later, Nightmare was able to access human minds through the concept of the 'American dream'.
-Many people who were deeply patriotic or had achieved a degree of success through hard work were going on violent rampages.
-Nightmare was soon stopped by the combined forces of Captain America, Sharon Carter, and S.H.I.E.L.D.

 In the Tempest Fugit storyline of The Incredible Hulk, it is revealed that Nightmare has been plaguing the Hulk for years with hallucinations, misdirections, and manipulations of reality, by empowering himself.
 His second, more benevolent, daughter Daydream is also introduced in this story arc.
-Nightmare here claimed that this daughter was conceived by forcibly entering the mind of the Hulk's late wife, Betty Ross, raping her in her sleep, and is temporarily killed by the Hulk in retaliation.
+Nightmare claimed that this daughter was conceived by forcibly entering the mind of the Hulk's late wife, Betty Ross and raping her in her sleep.
+The Hulk kills Nightmare in retaliation, but he later returns to life.

-When Hercules and the God Squad needs to make their way to the Skrull gods' realm during the Secret Invasion storyline, they require a map of the Dreamtime, and barter with Nightmare for it.
-Nightmare agrees, in exchange for access to the fears of the five gods; however, he actually intends to use these divine fears to conquer the world.
-Hercules and the others escape his realm, having stolen the map via trickery as Mikaboshi had created a shadow duplicate of himself to fool Nightmare.
-Nightmare summons up an army of monsters to attack them, but they escape.
+When Hercules and the God Squad journey to the Skrull gods' realm during the Secret Invasion storyline, they learn that they need a map of the Dreamtime to access the realm.
+Nightmare agrees to give them the map in exchange for access to the fears of the five gods; however, he actually intends to use these divine fears to conquer the world.
+Hercules and the others escape his realm, having stolen the map via trickery as Amatsu-Mikaboshi had created a shadow duplicate of himself to fool Nightmare.
+Nightmare summons an army of monsters to attack the group, but they escape.

-Nightmare later attempts to revenge himself on Hercules by manipulating the supervillain Arcade into trapping Hercules and Deadpool in a labyrinth they constructed.
-The ploy fails, and Nightmare withdraws.